Freeport-McMoRan: Another Gift

 Takeaway

 The key investor takeaway is that Freeport-McMoRan is cheaper now than the financial crisis and the levered 2015/16 collapse.
-The stock is a gift at these levels for investors expecting the global economy to rebound this year.
+The stock is a gift at these levels for investors who are expecting the global economy to rebound this year.

 Looking for a portfolio of ideas like this one?
 Members of DIY Value Investing get exclusive access to our model portfolios plus so much more.
 Signup today to see the stocks bought by my Out Fox model during this market crash.